blazcode/BgAssist/README.md

     1. Set default BgInfo configuration file path.
 If there are multiple .bgi configuration files in the same directory, users will be able to choose a customized default. **Important:** DO NOT put spaces in .bgi configuration file names.
     1. Set BgInfo switches as desired; [reference](https://docs.microsoft.com/en-us/sysinternals/downloads/bginfo).
     1. Save BgAssist configuration.
-1. Create BgAssist.exe shortcut in *"C:\ProgramData\Microsoft\Windows\Start Menu\Programs\StartUp"* or use other method to run executable at user login
+1. Create BgAssist.exe shortcut in `%ProgramData%\Microsoft\Windows\Start Menu\Programs\StartUp` or use other method to run executable at user login
-1. To persist user selected background configuration, capture the following registry key with the appropriate profile roaming technology: HKEY_CURRENT_USER\Software\BgAssist\Config
+1. To persist user selected background configuration, capture the following registry key with the appropriate profile roaming technology: `HKEY_CURRENT_USER\Software\BgAssist\Config`

 ## Using BgAssist
 Once BgAssist is triggered to run, the application will read the configuration (BgAssist-Config.exe.config) and fire BgInfo64.
 If no user selected configuration is found, BgAssist will use the default configuration defined by the administrator.
 Otherwise, the user selected configuration will be used.